Children's Studies (CDST)

 Pre-requisites: graduate standing.

-This course is designed to provide an overview of the personal responsibility and civic mandate for children’s studies professionals to meet the academic, cultural, and emotional needs of diverse children.
+Designed to provide an overview of the personal responsibility and civic mandate for children’s studies professionals to meet the academic, cultural, and emotional needs of diverse children.
 Course content emphasizes personal, professional, and social accountability to quality education and social justice.

 CDST 504.
 TRAUMA-INFORMED CARE WITH CHILDREN AND FAMILIES.
 5 Credits.